Citation, DOI and article data

-The lissencephaly-pachygyria spectrum is useful in describing the spectrum of diseases that cause relative smoothness of the brain surface and includes
+The lissencephaly-pachygyria spectrum is a useful way to describe the spectrum of diseases that cause relative smoothness of the brain surface and includes:

 - agyria: no gyri

 Lissencephaly-pachygyria can be further divided into types I (classic) and type II (cobblestone).
 They differ in clinical presentation, underlying genetic abnormalities, as well as microscopic and macroscopic (including imaging) appearances 2,6.
 They themselves represent a heterogeneous group of disorders.
 This article highlights a few generalities and outlines the differences between the two types, which are otherwise discussed separately: